 Bonnie and Clyde's Ford V-8 Was Struck By Over 150 Bullets Following An Ambush

 On May 23, 1934, Bonnie & Clyde's reign of terror came to an end.
 Several lawman from Texas and Louisiana had set up an ambush by hiding in the bushes on a Louisiana back road.
-When Clyde, driving his 1932 Ford V-8, stopped to help someone with a broken-down truck on a road in Louisiana, the lawmen opened fire and shot over 150 rounds into the vehicle.
+When Clyde, driving a stolen 1934 Ford Deluxe, stopped to help someone with a broken-down truck on a road in Louisiana, the lawmen opened fire and shot over 150 rounds into the vehicle.
 The pair died almost instantly.

 The vehicle was riddled with bullets, but the law posse's leader, Frank Hamer, wanted to be sure the duo was dead.
 So, after the barrage of bullets ceased, he approached the vehicle and fired several more shots into Bonnie's corpse.
 She was still holding a half-eaten sandwich in her hands.